About this PGY2 Pharmacy Residency Program

 Elective Experiences

 Electives are arranged based on the resident's interests.
-This may include experiences in other areas not listed, or an extension in an already scheduled area.
+This may include experiences in other areas not listed, or extending a foundational rotation.

 Requirements